 It's a national concern:

-Hospitals across the country are concerned about the projected long-term shortage of caregivers.
-The American Hospital Association's Long Range Policy Committee studied the workforce challenges of the next decade and offered findings and recommendations to help hospitals and their partners successfully build and manage tomorrow's workforce.
+Healthcare providers across the country are concerned about the projected long-term shortage of caregivers.
+The American Hospital Association's Long Range Policy Committee studied the workforce challenges of the next decade and offered findings and recommendations to help healthcare providers and their partners successfully build and manage tomorrow's workforce.

 Their findings and recommendations are here: